arav06/aws-fundies/aws-services-fundamentals.md

  It takes 10-15 minutes for an environment to be completely deleted

- EB support Apache, IIS, Node, Docker, etc
+ EB supports Apache, IIS, Node, Docker, etc

   ### Deploying an app using code provided in Elastic Beanstalk